qgenlab/Deep5mC/README.md

 The dataset can be installed and preprocessed using

 ```
-src/preprocessing.sh THREADS
+src/preprocessing.sh [REFERENCE_GENOME] [THREADS]
 ```

+- The reference genome argument is a path to the hg-19 reference genome and is required.
-- Threads is an optional integer argument
+- Threads is an optional integer argument.
-- The results will be stored in `.fasta` files located at `src/data/chr*.fasta`
+- The results will be stored in `.fasta` files located at `src/data/chr*.fasta`.

 ## Pretrained Model Availability